leomtz/apmowebsite/README.md

 The relevant files in the repository are:

 - `data/` has Jupyter notebooks for processing data and folders with data
-- `data/results_pre2016` have the PDFs with results in the period 2005-2009
+- `data/results_pre2016` has the PDFs with results in the period 2005-2009
-- `data/data_clean` are the clean score tables from 2016 onwards
+- `data/data_clean` contains the clean score tables from 2016 onwards
 - `data/reports` is the directory where the yearly reports are created

 ## How to contribute

 You can contribute to the project in several ways.
 We need help with the following:

-- Provide any kind of APMO results for the pre-2005 era.
+- Provide any kind of APMO results for the pre-2005 era
-- Provide scores for the 2010-2015 era.
+- Provide scores for the 2010-2015 era
-- Provide scores or country rankings for the 2005-2009 era.
+- Provide scores or country rankings for the 2005-2009 era
-- Write problem solutions for the pre-2005 era.
+- Write problem solutions for the pre-2005 era
-- Provide full texts of the regulations for the pre-2015 era.
+- Provide full texts of the regulations for the pre-2015 era
 - Transform files from the 2005-2015 era from PDF to a data-friendly .csv format
 - Explore the data that we have and get new insights
 - Help with the general maintenance of the website (typos, corrections, etc)